Fabrizio Moretti: Personal life

 He was born in Brazil and has lived in the United States from a young age, having recently become a citizen of the United States in addition to holding citizenship with his father's country of origin, Italy.
-Moretti speaks English, Portuguese, Italian, and some French.
+Moretti speaks English, Portuguese, Italian and French.

-In the 2000s, Moretti was in a highly publicized relationship with actress Drew Barrymore.
-The two dated intermittently from 2002 to 2007.
+From 2002 to 2007, Moretti was in a highly publicized relationship with actress Drew Barrymore.
 In 2007, he briefly dated actress Kirsten Dunst.
-Moretti has become progressively more private since this time.
 He was later in a four-year relationship with Little Joy bandmate Binki Shapiro.
-From late 2011 to 2013, actress Kristen Wiig and Moretti dated.
+From late 2011 to 2013, he dated actress Kristen Wiig.
+In August 2020, he started dating art historian Gabriella Corey.
+The two were engaged in 2023 and married in 2024.

-Moretti resides in New York City; he maintains an apartment near Union Square in the East Village, which he first bought in 2003.
+Moretti resides in New York City, where he maintains an apartment near Union Square in the East Village, which he purchased in 2003.
 During the late 2010s, he lived in Paris for some time.